What is living in Paris really like?

 Like this article about expat life in Paris?
 Pin it!

 This post about living in Paris contains affiliate links.
 When you make a purchase using these links we receive a small fee, without it costing you anything extra.
-This way we can buy ourselves a cup of coffee (or a glass of wine) and continue posting travel articles.
+This way we can continue posting travel articles.
 Thanks!